liberland/laws/drafting/drafts/border_law.md

 1) The requirements for a Residence Visa shall be waived for a person recognized as a Refugee under the applicable norms of public international law.
 This includes gaining a conditional Residence Visa to a person who merely applies for the status of a Refugee and the decision hasn't yet been made.
 The conditional Residency Visa shall expire upon the condition of the applicant not being granted a Refugee status.
 2) A person applying for a Refugee status who also fulfills the conditions for Liberland Residency shall be awarded Residency Visa.
 Where they also later gain the Refugee status, those two shall be held in parallel.
 Where the Residence Visa should be lost, the person shall fall back on the Refugee status before expulsion can be considered.

-## Section 2: Expiration of Visa and Expulsion
+## Chapter 2: Expiration of Visa and Expulsion

 ### Article 42: Expiration of Residency Visa
 Where a Residency Visa regularly expires, the process shall be similar to the expiration of a Temporary Visa, but the former Visa holder shall have 1/3 of an Election term counted from the day of expiration to exit Liberland voluntarily.